dialgo25/CF-Rockbuster-LLC_Stealth-Analysis/README.md

 In this project a data set containing information about Rockbuster’s film i nventory, customers, and payments, among other thing, was used.

-[Download the Rockbuster data set]
+Download the Rockbuster data set [[here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip]